Effort Certification Policy dated December 10, 2014

 A. Time Sheets for Hourly Wage Earners

-Employees, such as students, and nonexempt employees, whose salary or wages are dependent on submission of a time sheet will not be required to certify a separate Effort Report if the time sheet includes (i) the actual hours worked with dates on which work was performed, (ii) the Sponsored Project(s) for which the work was performed, and (iii) the approval of someone with suitable means of verification that the work was performed: For suitable means of verification to be achieved, the person certifying the work on behalf of another employee must be an employee of the University and be able to represent a relationship with that employee which would afford them reasonable knowledge to testify to that employee's work.
+Employees, such as but not limited to students, and nonexempt employees, whose salary or wages are dependent on submission of a time sheet or payroll request will not be required to certify a separate Effort Report if the time sheet includes (i) the actual hours worked with dates on which work was performed, (ii) the Sponsored Project(s) for which the work was performed, and (iii) the approval of someone with suitable means of verification that the work was performed: For suitable means of verification to be achieved, the person certifying the work on behalf of another employee must be an employee of the University and be able to represent a relationship with that employee which would afford them reasonable knowledge to testify to that employee's work.
 In other words, they must have first-hand knowledge of the employee's effort.
 Examples of suitable approvers might include a supervisor, project PI, or faculty advisor.
 OSRP will periodically audit time sheets for compliance.

 B. Effort Reports for Other Employees